Standard Classic Barge Cruise Itinerary

 This morning we visit a Benedictine Abbey founded in the 8th century.
 Nestled in Lagrasse, a village awarded the title of "Plus beaux villages de France" and home to many artisans who have set up workshops in the medieval center, the restored Abbey was once one of the most prosperous thanks to Charlemagne's charter.
 Then we sample some local cuisine with lunch ashore in a spectacular setting overlooking the Corbieres vineyards, before returning to the barge to cruise to Puicheric, past l'Epanchoir, one of the bridges invented by Pierre Paul Riquet for the Canal du Midi.
 Dinner on board.

 Thursday, Day 5: Puichéric to Marseillette

 Today we cruise along the 330-year-old canal ascending its trademark locks as the relief becomes steeper.
 This is a great opportunity to walk or cycle from one lock to the next as Enchanté cruises on, navigating the triple locking system.
-The afternoon excursion is a wine tour and tasting at Château Saint Jacques d'Albas in Minervois, one of the few regions to receive the much-envied French mark of approval for wines known as A.O.C.
-(Appellation d'Origine Controlée).
-This informative tour offers an opportunity to sample wine in situ and find out more about the Languedoc's long-standing and continuing wine trade.
+The afternoon excursion is a wine tour and tasting in a Château in Minervois – one of the few regions to receive the much-envied French mark of approval for wines known as A.O.C.
+(Appellation d’Origine Controlée).
 Dinner on board.